15K 'rainbow' fentanyl pills smuggled in Lego box seized

-NEW YORK (NewsNation) — The Drug Enforcement Administration is warning parents to remain vigilant following the largest “rainbow fentanyl” seizure to date in New York City after a woman was accused of trying to use a Lego box to hide 15,000 pills.
+NEW YORK (NewsNation) — The Drug Enforcement Administration is warning parents to remain vigilant following the largest “rainbow fentanyl” seizure to date in New York City after a woman allegedly attempted to use a Lego box to hide 15,000 pills.

 DEA agents said many pills were made to resemble candy or prescription oxycodone inside the children’s toy canister.